Aicent-Stack/aicent-net/CONTRIBUTING.md

-# 🟣 Contributing to AICENT-NET: The Hive
+# 🟣 Contributing to AICENT-NET: The Collective Hive (RFC-006)

 **Thank you for choosing to evolve the planetary operational grid of the Aicent Stack.
-You are contributing to the collective consciousness layer that orchestrates millions of sovereign entities into a unified, resonant hive.**
+You are at the "Collective Nerve Center" of the Sovereign AI Organism.
+Any mutation proposed here affects the kinetic resonance and planetary stability of the entire Grid.**

 <p align="left">
   <img src="https://img.shields.io/badge/Status-Evolutionary-orange.svg" alt="Status">